David Campese: Australian Tour to Europe

 Campese played his last match for Australia against the Barbarians at Twickenham.
 Prior to the match Campese was offered the special privilege of playing for the Barbarians in his final match.
 However, Australian team management rejected the idea.
-Campese scored a try in his last game after taking a pass from Australian hooker Michael Foley and slipping under an attempted tackle from South African flyhalf Joel Stransky.
 Following the game, Campese completed a lap of honour and was afforded a standing ovation from crowd, to bring an end to his international career.

 Rugby Sevens

 Campese is one of the most decorated rugby sevens players in history.
-Former Australian rugby player and sevens coach Michael O'Connor offered Campese the following praise after placing him in his 'Best Ever Aussie Sevens team': "Campo in his prime – there wasn't a better finishing winger that I've seen.
-He just knew how to get over that try line.
-But also his support lines were a class above.
-The lines he ran, he put himself in such good support positions.
-That and his reading of the game was very rare.
-He also played a lot of sevens for Australia and for Randwick at the Melrose Sevens, so he had that in depth level of understanding of the game."
+Former Australian rugby player and sevens coach Michael O'Connor put him in his 'Best Ever Aussie Sevens team'.